VicPD issues $2,300 violation ticket to host of large party in one-bedroom suite - BC Local News

 A Victoria resident is paying the consequences of hosting a large party amid the COVID-19 pandemic after police issued him a $2,300 ticket for violating the COVID-19 Related Measures Act (CRMA).

-Later that night, officers returned to the apartment after receiving reports of a noisy party with a large number of attendees.
-When police arrived at 10:30 p.m., they found about 15 people in the one-bedroom suite.
-As the gathering posed a health risk and was disturbing neighbours, the host was asked to shut down the party and he agreed to cooperate.
+Later that night, police returned to the apartment at 10:30 p.m. after receiving reports of a noisy party with a large crowd.
+Officers found about 15 people in the one-bedroom suite.
+As the gathering posed a health risk and was disturbing neighbours, the host was asked to shut down the party and he agreed.

 However, the officers stayed nearby and saw more groups of people entering and exiting the apartment building.
 Police attended the suite for the third time and found about 30 young party-goers inside – none of whom were practising social distancing.

-Police believe between 40 and 60 people attended the party through the evening and the host did not document guests’ information for contact tracing in the event that someone tested positive for COVID-19.
+Police believe between 40 and 60 people were there through the evening and the host did not document guests’ information for contact tracing in the event that someone tested positive for COVID-19.

 After officers shut down the party, the host was issued a $2,300 ticket for violating the CRMA and ignoring the provincial health officer’s orders regarding gatherings and events.
 VicPD said a “victim surcharge levy” of $300 was included in the cost of the ticket.